Home Majors Anthropology

-Anthropology Degree
+Anthropology

 Students study human cultures, societies, and biological evolution across time and geography, using methods including ethnography, archaeology, and linguistic analysis.
 Graduates typically pursue careers in cultural resource management, museum curation, international development, UX research, market research, and academic anthropology.
 Anthropological skills in understanding human behavior and culture are increasingly valued in tech companies and design firms.

-What Anthropology Graduates Do
+What Anthropology graduates do

 Your degree in anthropology trains you to decode human behavior, a skill that translates into surprisingly varied careers.
 While a fraction of graduates become university professors, many find faster-growing opportunities elsewhere.
 You might become a medical scientist, designing studies that explore how cultural practices impact public health outcomes.
 Or you could work as a forensic science technician, meticulously analyzing evidence to help solve crimes.
 Many leverage their understanding of group dynamics to become managers, guiding teams and shaping organizational culture in government or private industry.